ArfanKabir/Superset/README.md

 There are also some bugs since this is in the incubation stage, such as the program freezing when your try to move a chart in your dashboard, and the entire program being dependent on a server; if a server crashes, or data is removed, then your dashbaord may also be ruined as well

+Also, whenever you delete a chart from the dashboard, all the charts on the board get deleted.
+It's an annoying bug that should be fixed before the app gets out of the incubation stage.

 # Perks of Superset
 The functionality is amazing.
 If you add anything into your dataset, it will appear dynamically.
 There is also a ton of customizablity since the program is open source.
 Superset comes with PostgreSQL functionality built into it, but I added Microsoft SQL functionality (since I believed that it would run better if I got the program to run in Docker).
 As long as the database as some sort of database plug in that can be installed through pip, it will work with Superset.